-Add lateral chromatic aberration: shift red and blue relative to green. distortion_limit and shift_limit control strength.
-Simulates lens color fringing.
+Add lateral chromatic aberration: shift red/blue channels relative to green.
+Simulates lens color fringing via primary/secondary distortion ranges.

 Chromatic aberration is an optical effect that occurs when a lens fails to focus all colors to the same point.
 This transform simulates this effect by applying different radial distortions to the red and blue channels of the image, while leaving the green channel unchanged.